Sanghren/avalanche-hardhat-fork-tutorial/README.md

 So we went over the Solidity code, the Hardhat configuration.
 Now let's have a look at how to create a test using Hardhat.

 Now let's have a look at the test code.

 Testing with Hardhat is fairly simple, lots of things are abstracted away.
-It's a real joy to use.

-Let's first have a look at the test I've written for our Swapper contract :
+Let's first have a first look at the test I've written for our Swapper contract, no worries we will dissect it a bit later.

 ```ts
 import { ethers } from "hardhat";